the other side of fear:

 A breath.

-—with that alone, you’re already on firmer ground.
+A return to self—with that alone, you’re already on firmer ground.

 No matter what’s happening, you’ve now invited a lighter, more relaxed attitude, and your job is simple: build the skills you need to move through life with more ease and less stress or fear.
-From there, embrace what works for you—one day at a time, in ways you can manage—remembering to welcome companions on the path.
+From there, embrace a pace that works for you—one day at a time, in ways you can manage—remembering to welcome companions on the path.
 And if you slip and miss a day now and then, give yourself some grace.
 Skillful living isn't a sprint.
 It's the long haul.

 With its bitter sting, the mighty quake delivered what I’ve come to see—gratefully—as the parting gift from a life-ripened old friend.
 Finally, her brave-living (a.k.a. fuller-living) insights, shared years before, were breaking through to me.